avamsykiran/Angular_0500PM_07Aug23_30Aug23/README.md

             Router          is a service that offers navigate and navigateByUrl methods to nagivate programatically.

             ActivatedRouter is a service that provides access to the data appended on the router like url-params or path-0params..

+    Angular Forms

+        Template Driven Forms

+            basically the form is designed in the template compeltly and is boudn to the fields of the component class through two-way databinding via 'ngModel' from ForsmModule

+            this form supports html5 validation attributes. (but unfortunatly a few are not like min,max wont work).

+            these forms can not be sued to handle complicated senarios like nested forms ...etc.,

+            these formes are hard to test as 100% of it iswritten in html, they do not have any link in the typescript.

+        Model Driven Forms / Reactive Forms

+            these forms are modeled in the component class using FormControl,FormGroup and formBuilders from ReactiveFormModule.

+            The modeled form is attached to a form skeleton in the template using formControlName directive.

+            thes support all html5 validation attributes and custome validation attributes can also be dsigned.

+            these forms can be tested more easily when compared to thier counter-part.

+            these forms also support complicated senarios.